List of We Bare Bears characters: Nom Nom

-Nom Nom is a misanthropic self-centered koala.
-He is a famous internet star, known for his cute videos and the main antagonist during the two first seasons, starting a slow redemption from the third season onward.
+Nom Nom is a misanthropic, self-centered koala and the main antagonist during the first two seasons, starting a slow redemption from the third season onward.
+He is a famous internet star, known for his cute videos.
 While he doesn't talk in any of his videos, Nom Nom often yells angrily towards everyone he comes in contact with, especially the Bears.
-Grizzly imposes him enough to talk to him and admits that he liked his video, but Nom Nom is self-centered and more concerned with materialistic things, and is very selfish and lashes out at anyone who he doesn't like.
-One example being in "The Nom Nom Show" where he was unwilling to share the spotlight with the Bears, despite the positive reception they received.
+Grizzly imposes him enough to talk to him and admits that he liked his video, but Nom Nom is very self-centered, more concerned with materialistic things, and lashes out at anyone who he doesn't like (one example being in "The Nom Nom Show" where he was unwilling to share the spotlight with the Bears, despite the positive reception they received).
 In "Viral Video", Nom Nom says that he does not want any friends because he finds them unimportant and too loud, and proves his point by kicking Grizzly out of his limo.
 His temper is so short, he lashes out at anyone who even slightly annoys him.

+He has shown a more tolerant side.
 In "Anger Management", it's revealed that Grizzly's hugs genuinely calm him to the point of making him optimistic and friendly.
-He has further shown a more tolerant side.
 In "Nom Nom's Entourage", he saves a picture of his time with the Bears and in "Kyle", opened his home to another koala who claimed to be his brother.
 In "Vacation", he finally admits that Grizzly is the closest thing to a friend he has.
-In "Crowbar Jones: Origins", Nom Nom is shown to be more tolerant of Grizzly though he still finds him a nuisance.
+In "Crowbar Jones: Origins", though he still finds him a nuisance, Nom Nom is shown to be more tolerant of Grizzly.